w3c/vc-test-suite-implementations/README.md

   implementation issues or can verify.
 Currently, the test suite supports `P-256` and `P-384` ECDSA key types.

-  Example:
-  You can specify the key types supported by your implementation in the issuer and verifier configs like this:
+  You can specify the key types supported by your implementation in the issuer and verifier configs as shown in this example:
   ```json
   {
     "issuers": [{